kimkimani/guruspedia/content/articles/how-to-set-up-nodejs-express-server-for-react-app/index.md

 status: publish
 published: true
 url: /how-to-set-up-nodejs-express-server-for-react-app/
-title: How to Build a Node.js Express Server for React Apps
+title: How to Create React Apps With Node.js Express Server
-description: This tutorial will show you how to combine a React.js application with a Node.js Express server to run a basic fullstack application.
+description: This tutorial will show you how server a React.js application with a Node.js Express server to run a basic fullstack application.
 date: 2023-07-27T05:44:03-04:00
 topics: [Coding, Node.js, React.js, API]
 excerpt_separator: <!--more-->